St. Johns County man accused of repeatedly raping child under 12

-The child's gender, age and relationship to Hazel were redacted from the arrest report.
+ST. AUGUSTINE, Fla. - A 61-year-old St. Augustine man who was arrested and charged with capital sexual battery was a foster parent, based on information News4Jax obtained from a source and multiple neighbors.

+James Hazel is accused of repeatedly raping a girl under the age of 12.
+He was arrested Friday and as of Tuesday was held in the St. Johns County jail on a $1 million bond.

-According to the report, the child told investigators that Hazel raped them, took nude photos of them and touched their privates.
+According to an arrest report, the young girl was abused for years and told not to tell.
+She eventually told a counselor that Hazel raped her and took nude videos and pictures of her.

 The report indicated the abuse took place repeatedly from July 2016 to July 2018.